jhliu17/torch-extension/readme.md

+# torch-extension

-# 🎇 torch-extension: a simple case to illustrate how to extend PyTorch
+🎇 torch-extension: a simple case to illustrate how to extend PyTorch with C++

 ## Environment Preparation

 ## Implement Operators in C++

-## Wrap with pybind11
+## Wrap with Pybind11

-## Bind with python library
+## Bind with Python Library

-## Set up and installation
+## Installation